forrest79/presenter-tester/readme.md

 With Presenter Tester, you can also easily test signal method.

 ### `withAjax`
-(Not only) signals often uses AJAX, which you can enable using this method.
+(Not only) signals often use AJAX, which you can enable using this method.

 ### `withMethod(string $methodName)`
 Change the HTTP method.
 The default is `GET`.
 You don't have to explicitly set a method for forms.